 MintMCP's Approach to Enterprise MCP Deployment and Governance

-MintMCP takes a specialized approach to MCP infrastructure, focusing exclusively on making enterprise MCP deployment fast, secure, and compliant.
+MintMCP takes a specialized approach to MCP infrastructure, focusing on making enterprise MCP deployment fast, secure, and governed.
 Rather than building a broad AI platform, MintMCP concentrates on solving the specific challenges of MCP governance.

 MintMCP Gateway: Bridging AI Assistants with Enterprise Data